 This is common in the medical industry.
-Over 20% of our economy is dedicated to healthcare, and over 75% of businesses fail due to cash flow.
-The medical industry is rapidly growing and is expected to be the leading employer in the USA by 2024.
+In healthcare, there are over 20% of our economy, and over 75% of businesses fail due to cash flow.
+However, the medical industry is rapidly growing and expects to be the leading employer in the USA by 2024.

 Entrepreneurs, small businesses, and emerging medical companies need reliable cash flow solutions to capture this excellent market opportunity.
 With the help of Bankers Factoring, we strategically partner with our clients to bridge their cash flow gaps and provide efficient business financing.

 Medical invoice factoring helps businesses that bill private insurance companies, Medicare, Medicaid, and private healthcare facilities and need help with cash flow problems.
 But cash flow issues are caused by slow-paying or late-paying customers and extending lengthy credit or payment terms.

 Medical factoring is also commonly referred to as medical invoice factoring or medical accounts receivable (A/R) financing.
 Medical factoring is also frequently used by healthcare providers, medical professionals, independent contractors, and other healthcare-based businesses.